 I am bringing you the perfect recipe for when you feel the craving for a comforting meal with a fresh corn base - Creamy Hatch Green Chile Soup accompanied with some tropical flavors from cilantro lime grilled shrimp.
-I infused extra flavors with our LADI Extra Virgin Olive Oil, fresh cilantro and fresh garlic, and the star ingredient is Hatch Chile Salsa.
+I infused extra flavors with Extra Virgin Olive Oil, fresh cilantro and fresh garlic, and the star ingredient is Hatch Chile Salsa.

 Soup is My Favorite Comfort Food

 Soup is one of my favorite comfort foods.
 This week, I created a very comforting creamy soup with “south of the border” flavors like fresh corn, Hatch Chile Salsa, cilantro, and queso fresco.
 As always, I like to express my Caribbean flavors, this time combining sweet coconut milk with an herby and lemony grilled shrimp.

 Creamy Hatch Green Chile Soup is packed with fresh flavors of the season, and the hatch chile salsa gives this soup a delicious taste with the right amount of spiciness.

 Like this recipe so far?
 Be the first to know when we release new ones!